natitech/posts/concept/post.md

 > Often choosing the right words is straightforward, with one specific word being the obvious choice because it is used in the domain of the code or has been used across the codebase.
 However, in his experiments Feitelson observed that there were also **many cases in which for at least one of the words many different contending options were suggested by participants**.
 Such diversity can cause problems when developers become confused about whether synonyms mean the same thing or represent nuanced differences.

-Une idée assez simple pour trouver les candidats est d'utiliser un dictionnaire de synonymes sur une ou plusieurs propositions initiales de noms communs.

-Il est possible de partir directement de l'anglais ou de la langue du métier.
-Dans ce cas, il est intéressant d'obtenir des suggestions par traduction et même par rétrotraduction.
-L'objectif est d'arriver à une liste de propositions pertinentes en anglais.
+Pour trouver les candidats, il suffit tout simplement d'utiliser un dictionnaire de synonymes sur une ou plusieurs propositions initiales de noms communs.
+Si la langue du métier n'est pas l'anglais, il est aussi possible d'obtenir des suggestions par traduction et même par rétrotraduction.

 ![Process de recherche d'un terme](img/process.svg)